 For people with sleep apnea, the combination of disturbed sleep and oxygen starvation may lead to a variety of potentially serious conditions, including:

 More than 18 million American adults have sleep apnea.
-OSA occurs in all age groups and both sexes, but some factors increase the risk including:
+OSA occurs in all age groups and both sexes.

 - Being age 40 or older